shahraj81/aida/tools/confidence-aggregation/dockers/TA1_CL_ConfidenceAggregation/README.md

 7. |   ?cm_cv       |  confidenceValue of asserting ?member being a member of the ?cluster
 8. |   ?j_cv        |  confidenceValue of informativeJustification

-The default aggregate confidence of a ?cluster is computed as the product of:
+The default aggregate confidence of a ?cluster is computed as the product of the following columns:

 | Column  | Description
 ---|---------|-------------